Josh Allen Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Matchup vs. New England

-- Allen threw at least a pair of touchdown passes twice in those matchups against the Patriots, while throwing a touchdown pass in three games.
+- Allen threw a touchdown pass in three of those outings against the Patriots, and threw multiple touchdown passes two times.

-- The Patriots are allowing 218.3 passing yards per game this season, the NFL's third-ranked pass defense.
+- This week Allen will face the NFL's third-ranked pass defense (218.3 yards allowed per game).

-- The Patriots have conceded 14 passing TDs this season (1.2 per game), ranking them second among NFL defenses.
+- The Patriots have given up 14 touchdowns through the air (1.2 per game).
+They are second in the NFL in that category.

 Recent Performances

-- Allen put together a 260-yard performance against the Saints last week, completing 82.1% of his passes and throwing for four touchdowns with two interceptions.
+- In last week's matchup with the Saints, Allen completed 82.1% of his pass attempts for 260 yards, while tossing four touchdowns with two interceptions.

-- He also tacked on 43 yards on eight carries, averaging 5.4 yards per attempt without a touchdown.
+- He added eight carries for 43 yards, averaging 5.4 yards per carry.

-- Over his last three games, Allen has racked up 835 passing yards (278.3 yards per game) while going 65-for-91 (71.4% completion percentage) and throwing eight touchdowns and five interceptions.

 Allen's Buffalo Teammates